Welcome to the Hamlet of Strathcorbie

 What do we actually do?

 We get together regularly to research and recreate life in the middle ages (minus all the bad bits), as well as doing a lot of crafting and training at home.
 Medieval reenactment in the SCA is a lot like Larp, but with more history, and includes feasting, fighting, brewing, weaving, singing, forging, gardening, illuminating, astronomy.
 You name it, we do it – with an emphasis on creating a fun, inclusive environment for all comers.
 Have a look around our website for further detail about our activities, or visit the Kingdom of Lochac website for information on the SCA in Australia.
-Here in Strathcorbie’s home base of Wagga Wagga, meetings currently tend to focus on heavy fighting, fencing, and archery, along with arts and science activities such as sewing and embroidery.
+Here in Strathcorbie’s home base of Wagga Wagga, meetings currently focus on renaissance-style fencing, along with arts and science activities such as sewing and embroidery.
 We’ll occasionally hold workshops on crafts such as metal smithing and pewter casting, as well as gathering to craft armor and equipment.
-We will regularly travel for large Kingdom events with classes, tourneys and wars, and enjoy participating in demonstrations in the Wagga area, such as Gammacon, Fusion Festival, and the San Isidore market days.
+We will regularly travel for large Kingdom events with classes, tourneys and wars, and enjoy participating in demonstrations in the Wagga area.

 I’m new – where do I start?

 Want to meet some friendly locals and get a first-hand look at what we do?
-To date we have been holding regular evenings for fighter training and to work on Arts & Sciences projects, though inclement weather has limited our opportunities recently.
-We’re also currently searching for more suitable venues.
-There’s usually a small contribution towards expenses/hall hire – currently of $2 for members; $12 for non-member adults and $7 for non-member children covers insurance.
-Please watch this space for updates.
+We currently meet on an informal basis for fencing training.
+Please get in touch if you’d like to drop in.
+We’re currently searching for a suitable venue for more formal gatherings.
+For these there is usually a small contribution towards expenses/hall hire – (Typically $2- $5 for members. $12 for non-member adults and $7 for non-member children including obligatory insurance fee).

 Keen to join in but not sure how to begin?
 The Lochac Newcomer page has some great resources.